juhasev/sample-ninja-help/subpanel-settings-members-app-links.md

-## Member's app links ##
+## Public access URLs ##

-If you have enabled **Members App** in the sub panel settings you will see links for each locale in this dialog.
-Click on the login button to be transferred to the member's app login screen.
+These are the public access URLs for the member app.
+You should use these URLs on your panel's marketing website.
+If you have enabled **Members App** in the subpanel settings, you will see links for each locale in this dialog.
+Click the login button to be transferred to the member app login screen.

-> The first link indicated with **globe** -icon is a universal link that detect user's country and locale automatically.
+> The first link indicated with the **globe** -icon is a universal link that automatically detects the user's country and locale.
+Please be aware that this detection is not 100% reliable as it relies on the user's IP-based geolocation + browser's configured locale.
+We recommend that you do not use the universal URL, unless you have no other option.

 Click the **URL** to copy it to the clipboard.
-Click on the **<>** icon to show instruction how the embed member's app on any website.

-> Be aware that all built-in security checks will be by passed as long as you authenticated to the admin application.
-If you need to test that appropiate security checks are working simply copy the link and paste it into a private window.
+> Be aware that all built-in security checks will be bypassed as long as you authenticate to the admin application.
+If you need to test that appropriate security checks are working, simply copy the link and paste it into a private window.
 Different browsers call the private windows differently.
-Refer to the list below if unsure what to look for.
-You can also paste the link into an another browser that is not currently authenticated to the admin application.
+Refer to the list below if you need help with what to look for.
+You can also paste the link into another browser not currently authenticated to the admin application.

 - Google Chrome **New ingognito window**
 - Safari **New private window**